pratik-276/End-to-End-Machine-Learning-Projects/Breast Cancer Classification Project/README.md

 ## Introduction

-This Web Application powered by <b>Machine Learning</b> and deployed using <b>Streamlit</b> focusses on various works on the <b>wisconsin dataset</b> starting from data source, cleaning, EDA and finally to creating a classification model that classifies whether a cancer is <b>benign or malignant<b>.
+This Web Application powered by <b>Machine Learning</b> and deployed using <b>Streamlit</b> focusses on various works on the <b>wisconsin dataset</b> starting from data source, cleaning, EDA and finally to creating a classification model that classifies whether a cancer is <b>benign or malignant</b>.
 The <b>accuracy of the model</b> is also checked using various methods and plots.

 ## Technology Used